saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 Negative
 : Note that the config file in the video may be out of date, and the [correct configuration can be found in the documentation.](https://docs.staging.saucelabs.net/testrunner-toolkit/configuration/cypress).
 This video also doesn't include the `.sauceignore` file, where you can list the files & directories you don't want uploaded when you run your tests in _sauce mode_.

-### Install Docker (Optional)

-The first thing you need to do visit the [docker download website ](https://docs.docker.com/get-docker/)and install the correct version on your machine.

-Keep in mind that a Docker container is essentially it's own lightweight operating system.
-This means that any software you have installed on your own machine, or variables that you have set up on your local machine (except for Sauce Labs username and access key, which is detected by Saucectl) won't be available in the Docker environment that is running your Saucectl & Cypress tests without you setting it up in Docker as well.

-Start up Docker to ensure it’s running properly on your machine.
-Most likely, Docker will be set up to start once you have logged on.
-You can check to see if it’s running with the command `docker info`, and see which version you have with the command `docker -v`.

-#### Note

-Negative
-: Typically, one would need to import a Docker image, however since you installed Saucectl, the image has been specified in the config file for Saucectl and imported for you.

 ### Download and Install Saucectl

 Next you need to download and install the Sauce Control Command Line Interface (CLI) that you will use to run Testrunner Toolkit.
 This is a part of Testrunner Toolkit that allows you to set a configuration location & update the file in your local directory.
 There are several options (https://docs.saucelabs.com/testrunner-toolkit/installation) for installing it, and in this tutorial we will use npm, which means you need to have [NodeJS installed on your machine](https://nodejs.org/en/download/).